Can Catholics get married outdoors?

 Add to this the proud cultural heritage of so many churches built in this country that witness to the faith of a particular people.
 Think also of all the pivotal life experiences—such as baptisms, first communions, and funerals—that take place within their walls.
 Consider as well the deep human desire to feel not only a sense of the sacred but also that significant human actions are given greater dignity when performed in sacred spaces, and you see why marriage in a Catholic church building can be so significant.

-If a celebration is held in a natural setting, deep consideration should be given to ways in which God’s presence can be acknowledged and emphasized in those spaces.
-The liturgy should be thoughtfully prepared in advance and the location itself should enhance, not distract from the liturgical celebration.
+If a celebration is held in a natural setting, deep consideration should be given to ways in which God’s presence can be acknowledged and emphasized.
+The liturgy should be thoughtfully prepared in advance, and the location itself should enhance the liturgical celebration, not distract from it.
 The presider should find ways throughout the liturgy to acknowledge God’s presence in the congregation’s midst.

-However, the same is true for a church building.
+However, the same is true for wedding liturgies held in a church building.
 Unfortunately, church buildings are often chosen for superficial reasons.
-Ask any of the pastors of beautiful churches on the Upper East Side of New York City or those featured as popular destinations in wedding magazines and they’ll tell you their pastoral headaches of couples who want to use the church but are not interested in the deeper faith component.
+Ask any of the pastors of beautiful churches on the Upper East Side of New York City or those featured as popular destinations in wedding magazines and they’ll tell you their pastoral headaches of dealing with couples who want to use the church but are not interested in the deeper faith component.

 As fewer young couples seek to go through the extensive marriage preparation process, those who do stand as witnesses to the values that they aspire to live by.
 Faith is one of these important values.
 Care for creation is another.
 And while there are plenty of pastoral and liturgical considerations to be made when preparing a wedding liturgy, particularly for one held outside a church building, perhaps this conversation is the Spirit calling us to be attentive to the signs of the times and to live in greater communion with God’s creation.